mdlerch/pynchclock/README.md

 The graph screen provides a ascii plot of the timesheet for a particular job.
 Enter the graph screen from the main screen with `V`.

-- Return to the main screen with any key.
+- Return to the previous screen with any key.

 To do